 People in your premises must be able to find their way to a place of total safety if there is a fire by using escape routes that have enough lighting.
-Where any escape routes are internal and without windows, or your premises are used during periods of darkness, including early darkness on winter days, then some form of back-up to the normal escape route lighting (emergency escape lighting) is likely to be required.
+Where any escape routes are internal and without windows (e.g. sub-surface railway stations and subways), or your premises are used during periods of darkness, then some form of back-up to the normal escape route lighting (emergency escape lighting) is likely to be required.

-In simple premises, e.g. small single storey open plan factories or warehouses with small numbers of staff where the escape routes are straightforward, borrowed lighting, e.g. from street lamps where they illuminate escape routes, may be acceptable.
-Where borrowed lighting is not available, suitably placed torches may be acceptable.
+In simple premises (e.g. small rail and bus stations) where the escape routes are straightforward, borrowed lighting, e.g. from street lamps where they illuminate escape routes, may be acceptable.
+Where borrowed lighting is not available, suitably placed torches may be acceptable for the use of staff only.